Anatoly Zotov

+The plot

-Zotov and the Soviet air attaché Serge Smirnov, followed by Special Branch, went on a holiday visit to Portsmouth.
-Dressed in casual clothes and carrying cameras the two joined a pleasure boat which took trippers around the Devonport dockyard to look at warships at anchor.
-Later, at the Plymouth public library, Zotov requested books on submarines and photocopied an article from the Naval Review (magazine).
+Zotov and the Soviet air attaché Serge Smirnov, followed by Special Branch and MI5, went on a holiday visit to Portsmouth.
+Dressed in casual clothes and carrying cameras, the two took a pleasure boat which took trippers around the Devonport dockyard to look at warships at anchor.
+Later, at the Plymouth public library, Zotov requested books on submarines and photocopied an article from the magazine National Review.
 He told the librarian that he was the Soviet naval attache, and later when he talked to two drinkers at a pub he identified himself in the same way.
 The two drinkers were later questioned by Special Branch about the conversation, and revealed that Zotov had offered them the opportunity to become Soviet agents.

-He was expelled from the United Kingdom shortly afterwards.
+The response

+After the UK accused Zotov of conduct unbecoming of a diplomat, code for espionage, he was expelled from the country.
+Once expelled, Zotov would go on to vehemently denounce the charges of espionage, while the Soviet Union suggested the incident overblown and a ploy to divert attention from recent intelligence failures in the UK.
+After Zotov's expulsion, the Soviet Union would go onto expel the British Ambassador Ian Sutherland.

+One confounding aspect of the Zotov expulsion is that Soviets were the ones to leak the story to Britain's domestic news agency, the Press Association, the night before the UK would officially confirm it.